vpstarweb/formcms/doc/mkdoc/docs/index.md

 | Redis Buffer   | High        | High        | Medium     | ~12ms             |

 Choose the approach based on your system’s scalability requirements and infrastructure constraints.

+---

+## User Portal

+Users can access their view history, liked posts, and bookmarked posts in a personalized portal.

+The **User Portal** in FormCMS provides a centralized interface for users to manage their social activity, including viewing their interaction history, liked posts, and bookmarked content.
+This enhances user engagement by offering a tailored experience to revisit and organize content.

+### History
+Users can view a list of all items they have previously accessed, such as pages, posts, or other content.
+Each item in the history is displayed with a clickable link, allowing users to easily revisit the content.

+### Liked Items
+The Liked Items section displays all posts or content that the user has liked.
+Users can browse their liked items, with options to unlike content or click through to view the full item, fostering seamless interaction with preferred content.

+### Bookmarked Items
+Users can organize and view their saved content in the Bookmarked Items section.
+Bookmarks can be grouped into custom folders for easy categorization, enabling users to efficiently manage and access their saved items by folder or as a complete list.

+### Configuration
+The User Portal displays items with the following metadata:
+- **Image**: A thumbnail or visual representation of the item.
+- **Title**: The primary name or heading of the item.
+- **Subtitle**: A brief description or secondary text for the item.
+- **URL**: The link to access the full item.
+- **PublishedAt**: The publication date and time of the item.

+Metadata mappings are configured on the **Entity Settings** page, where administrators can define how data fields map to the portal's display.
+The following settings are available:

+- **PageUrl**: Specifies the base URL for item links (e.g., "/content/").
+- **BookmarkQuery**: Defines the query used to fetch bookmarked items.
+- **BookmarkQueryParamName**: Sets the parameter name for the query (e.g., "id").
+- **BookmarkTitleField**: Maps the field containing the item's title.
+- **BookmarkSubtitleField**: Maps the field for the item's subtitle.
+- **BookmarkImageField**: Maps the field for the item's image URL.
+- **BookmarkPublishTimeField**: Maps the field for the item's publication timestamp.

+These settings allow for flexible customization, ensuring the User Portal displays content accurately and consistently across history, liked items, and bookmarked items.